The 2025 New Horizons in Conservation Convening

 Honoring Our Legacy & Building Our Future

-Cultivating Environmental Leadership Among People of Color
+Cultivating Environmental Leadership Among Students and Professionals

 Register now

-May 8-11, 2025
+May 8-10, 2025

 The convening will be held on campus in the Yale School of the Environment, the newly renovated Yale Peabody Museum, and at the Omni New Haven Hotel at Yale.
 Renowned environmental justice professionals and activists, academicians, leaders from the food sovereignty movement, authors, leaders of local and national environmental organizations, and government policymakers will be in attendance.
 Participants and alumni of diversity pathway programs such as the Yale Conservation Scholars - Early Leadership Initiative and Environmental Fellows Program will also be there.